crillab/metrics/docs/scalpel-config.md

 *Scalpel* is able to parse a wide variety of files that contain the output of the experiments you ran during your campaign.
-All informations describing the source of your campaign must be given in the `source` section of your YAML configuration file.
+All the information describing the source of your campaign must be given in the `source` section of your YAML configuration file.
-The main key of this section is `path`, which states the file(s) containing the data to extract.
+The main key of this section is `path`, which lists the file(s) containing the data to extract.

 ```yaml